-A work in progress film exploring the relationship between trees, creation mythology, and the decontextualised nature of media.
+A short film exploring the relationship between trees, creation mythology, and the decontextualised nature of media.

 The moorland landscape of North Yorkshire seen through a plastic lens, using cheap Russian 35mm cinema stock and developed at home in coffee.
 An ethereal black and white collection that depicts a dream-like world where time stands still.